What is Bauhaus?

 Both are great choices!

 The Marus by Sternglas is inspired by classic dive watches but with a minimalist, modern look.
-The classic and clean looking stainless steel case and bezel is made a lot more exciting with the dark green dial color with concentric pattern.
+The classic and clean looking stainless steel case and bezel is made a lot more exciting with the dark black dial color with concentric pattern.
 The domed sapphire glass has a double anti-reflective coating and is scratch-resistant.
 We love the minimalist look of the steel bracelet as well, and as a bonus, the watch is water resistant up to 200 meter.

 Junghans Max Bill Auto